Introducing BlindAI, an open-source privacy-friendly AI deployment in Rust

 A - Why we chose Rust SGX SDK

-Naturally, Rust has emerged as the natural solution as it answers our 4 main criteria for a secure AI solution in enclave:
+Naturally, Rust has emerged as the natural solution as it answers our 4 main criteria for a secure AI solution in the enclave:

 - Memory safety, which helps secure the code inside the enclave that has to manipulate sensitive data.